 Sounds convincing, doesn’t it?

-Yet, with the new App Review Guidelines from Apple, event app development became… I won’t say more difficult, just different.
+Yet, with the 2017 App Review Guidelines from Apple, event app development became… we won’t say more difficult, just different.
 Previously, DIYs and auto-builders with pre-composed sets of templates were commonly used to create mobile apps for events, but now such applications won’t even make their way to the App Store.
-You can read more on this topic in our previous article here:
+You can read more on this topic in our article here:

-In the end of that article we advised you to build a native and customized application and enjoy the benefits of such an approach, instead of making it up from templates.
-So let’s review what features are essential for a tailor-made app.
+At the end of that article, we advised you to build a native and customized application and enjoy the benefits of such an approach, instead of making it up with templates.
+So let’s review what features are essential for tailor-made event management apps.

-📱 Top 9 Essential Features for an Event Management App
+📱 Top 9 Essential Features for Mobile Event Apps

-Before you build a local event app, it’s important to define a comprehensive list of features which you’re going to include.
+Before you build a local event app, it’s important to define a comprehensive list of features that you’re going to include for your event planning.
 Most often, they don’t differ too much from one app to another.
 And I mean it.

 That’s exactly why App Builders started springing up like mushrooms after the rain.
-Sacrifice uniqueness and User Experience, but get a cheap app that looked exactly like hundreds of others.
-Taking into account, that a conference (or other event type) usually lasts just a couple of days - sounds like a reasonable option to consider, huh?
-Anyway, like I mentioned earlier - thanks to Apple that’s a story from the past.
-So, let’s get back to our topic?
+Sacrifice uniqueness and User Experience, but get cheap event apps that look exactly like hundreds of others.
+Taking into account, that a conference (or any other custom event type) usually lasts just a couple of days - sounds like a reasonable option to consider, huh?
+Anyway, as we mentioned earlier - thanks to Apple that’s a story from the past.

-In this article we’ll tell you about the common set of features for the most event mobile planning apps.
+In this article, we’ll tell you about the common set of features for most event mobile planning apps.
 Let’s get it started!

 “What?
 Where?
 When?”
 Team